Farfa Abbey: History

 In the seventh century, a wave of Irish monasticism spread over Italy.
-The foundation the Abbey of Saint Columbanus in Bobbio. and of Farfa by monks from Gaul, about 681, heralded a revival of the great Benedictine tradition in Italy.
+The foundation the Abbey of Saint Columbanus in Bobbio and of Farfa by monks from Gaul, about 681, heralded a revival of the great Benedictine tradition in Italy.
 The Constructio Monasterii Farfensis, which dates probably from 857, relates at length the story of its principal founder Thomas of Maurienne; he had made a pilgrimage to Jerusalem and spent three years there.
 While in prayer before the Holy Sepulchre, the Virgin Mary in a vision warned him to return to Italy, and restore Farfa; and the Duke of Spoleto.
 Faroald II, who had also had a vision, was commanded to aid in this work.
-At a very early date we find traces of this legend in connexion with the foundation by three nobles from Benevento of the monastery of St Vincent on the Volturno, over which Farfa claimed jurisdiction.
+At a very early date traces of this legend appear in connexion with the foundation by three nobles from Benevento of the monastery of St Vincent on the Volturno, over which Farfa claimed jurisdiction.
 Thomas died in 720; and for more than a century Frankish abbots ruled at Farfa.

 The Lombard chiefs, and later the Carolingians, succeeded in withdrawing Farfa from obedience to the Bishops of Rieti, and in securing many immunities and privileges for the monastery.
-If we may credit the Chronicon Farfense, with the exception of the Abbey of Nonatola, Farfa was at this period the most important monastery in Italy both from the point of view of worldly riches and ecclesiastical dignity.
+According to the Chronicon Farfense, with the exception of the Abbey of Nonatola, Farfa was at this period the most important monastery in Italy both from the point of view of worldly riches and ecclesiastical dignity.
 In 898, the abbey was sacked by Saracens who then burned it.

-Between 930 and 936, Farfa was rebuilt by Abbot Ratfredus, who was afterwards poisoned by two wicked monks, Campo and Hildebrand, who divided the wealth of the abbey between them, and ruled over it until Alberic I of Spoleto, Prince of the Romans, called in Odo of Cluny to reform Farfa and other monasteries in the Duchy of Rome.
+Between 930 and 936, Farfa was rebuilt by Abbot Ratfredus, who was afterwards poisoned by two wicked monks, Campo and Hildebrand, who divided the wealth of the abbey between them, and ruled over it until Alberic II of Spoleto, Prince of the Romans, called in Odo of Cluny to reform Farfa and other monasteries in the Duchy of Rome.
 Campo was exiled, and a holy monk with the Merovingian name of Dagibert took his place.
-At the end of five years, he also died by poison — and the moral condition of Farfa was once more deplorable.
+At the end of five years, he also died by poison—and the moral condition of Farfa was once more deplorable.
 The monks robbed the altars of their ornaments, and led lives of unbridled vice.